jMotif/jmotif-R/README.md

     which((labels_test != labels_predicted))

 #### 6.0 SAX-VSM discretization parameters optimization
-Her I shall show how the classification task discretization parameters optimization can be done with third-party libraries, specifically [nloptr](https://cran.r-project.org/web/packages/nloptr/) which implements DIRECT and [cvTools](https://cran.r-project.org/web/packages/cvTools/) which facilitates CV process.
+Here I shall show how the classification task discretization parameters optimization can be done with third-party libraries, specifically [nloptr](https://cran.r-project.org/web/packages/nloptr/) which implements DIRECT and [cvTools](https://cran.r-project.org/web/packages/cvTools/) which facilitates CV process.
 But not forget the magic of [plyr](https://github.com/hadley/plyr)!!!
 So here is the code:

     library(plyr)
     library(cvTools)